mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
-#	- mstudiva@fau.edu by your actual email;
+#	- studivanms@gmail.com by your actual email;
 #	- mstudiva with your KoKo user name.

-# The idea is to copy the chunks separated by empty lines below and paste them into your cluster
-# terminal window consecutively.
+# The idea is to copy the chunks separated by empty lines below and paste them into your cluster terminal window consecutively.

-# The lines beginning with hash marks (#) are explanations and additional instructions -
-# please make sure to read them before copy-pasting.
+# The lines beginning with hash marks (#) are explanations and additional instructions – please make sure to read them before copy-pasting.

 #------------------------------
 # installing RNA-seq scripts and setting up the workspace